 - Min. deposit: Equivalent of AUD $100

 FP Markets stands out as a premier online brokerage, offering a diverse suite of account types to accommodate various trading styles.
-This platform provides access to a wide array of markets, encompassing forex, stocks, ETFs, indices, commodities, and cryptocurrencies.
+This platform offers access to a diverse range of markets, including forex, stocks, ETFs, indices, commodities, bonds and cryptocurrencies.

-While FP Markets specialises in CFD trading, it also facilitates direct ETF purchases through the IRESS trading platform (though that requires a minimum deposit of $1,000).
-With FP Markets’ Direct Market Access (DMA) accounts, traders can access more than 10,000 stocks and more than 1,300 ETFs directly from the stock exchange.
+While, as an ETF broker, FP Markets specialises in CFD trading, it also facilitates direct ETF purchases through the IRESS trading platform (though that requires a minimum deposit of $1,000).

-FP Markets also offers 290 ETF CFDs on the MT4, MT5, cTrader, and TradingView platforms.
+FP Markets also has more than 300 ETF CFDs on the MT4, MT5, cTrader, and TradingView platforms.
 These platforms provide commission-free trading and highly competitive spreads.
-The ability to own an underlying instrument or just trade its price when it comes to ETF helps set FP Markets apart from its competitors.

 Pros

-- Wealth of trading options, with more than 1,300 ETFs, plus other investment vehicles
+- Wealth of trading options, with CFD ETFs, plus other trading instruments, including crypto assets

 - Demo trading that includes $100,000 in virtual currency with no time limit

-- Copy trading is available to see and mimic what other successful traders are doing
+- Copy trading is available to see and emulate what other successful traders are doing

 Cons